-The tall chimney of the Lovering china clay pan kiln of 1907-08 is a prominent landmark in the village, although much of the associated dry with its characteristic long, low form has been demolished.
+The tall chimney of the Lovering china clay pan kiln of 1907-08 is a prominent landmark in the village, although the associated dry with its characteristic long, low form has been redeveloped.
 This complex included a number of technical innovations, including a pipeline from the Carclaze pit for the movement of clay slurry to the dry and a tunnel and tramway system connected to the harbour for the transportation of the dried clay blocks for loading onto vessels in the harbour.
-A portion of the former linhay of the dry is to be preserved as a heritage asset associated with the tunnel link to the harbour.
+A portion of the former linhay of the dry has been preserved as a heritage asset associated with the tunnel link to the harbour.